 Another approach is scraping and exploring data from sports betting markets.
 You might be able to identify patterns and reverse engineer successful betting strategies.

 Strategies can also be sourced from betting or trading forums as well as scientific publications.

-Once you believe that you have defined a betting or trading strategy you need to collect historic data to evaluate and assess the strategy.
+Once you have defined an idea for a betting or trading strategy you need to collect historical data to evaluate and assess the strategy.
 The assumption is here that the results of a strategy in the past might indicate some future performance, however this is not guaranteed.
 All the data needs to be collected that is consumed by the strategy as well as actual price data from a betting market or betting exchange to evaluate the strategy.

 Helpful for this process might be the following pages: